WEBSITE PRIVACY NOTICE

 - handle and resolve complaints made by, or, against you;

-- keep the personal information that we hold about you accurate and up to date (if you provide any new personal information to us via the website); and
+- keep the personal information that we hold about you accurate and up-to-date (if you provide any new personal information to us via the online form); and

 - signpost you to organisations that can offer benefits and debt advice and support.